marlam/wurblpt/README.md

   Make sure that MPI binding does not get in the way of OpenMP, e.g. by using `mpirun --bind-to none`.

-# Surround Video and 3D Video
+# Video Encoding and Metadata

 Use the AV1 codec if the target systems support hardware accelerated playback, otherwise fall back to H265.
 In both cases, use the mp4 container format.